 Adventures with Agile is very fortunate and proud to host a 3 day highly-participative course given by Craig Larman in Central London which will result in attendees becoming Certified LeSS Practitioners.
-Every attendee will also receive all 3 of Craig’s books on LeSS.
+Every attendee will also receive the latest LeSS book written by Craig and Bas.

 Large-Scale Scrum (LeSS) gives us the ability to scale Scrum, the most popular Agile framework, remove organisational impediments and provide solutions and options that are not found elsewhere to common and not-so-common problems.